Ashutosh27ind/Ashutosh27ind/README.md

 ## Hi there 👋

-I’m Ashutosh Kumar — Associate Director in Emerging Tech @ [HSBC](https://www.hsbc.com/).
+I’m Ashutosh Kumar — Associate Director @ [HSBC](https://www.hsbc.com/).
 I build and apply Generative AI and data solutions for banking and enterprise use-cases.

 I’m a Data Scientist with an MSc (Data Science) from Liverpool John Moores University.
 Skilled in Python, SQL, Machine Learning and Generative AI.